A Quick / Short Example of Using TFLite with Golang and a GAN Model

 GAN Model

-First we need a GAN model, also if you aren't familar with GANs the short tutorial on the Tensorflow site, is a decent intro.
-And there are plenty of prebuilt GANs models out in the wild.
-There is a simple one of TF Hub that is pretty good to explore that has an accompanying tutorial as well.
+First we need a GAN model.
+If you aren't familiar with GANs, the short tutorial on the TensorFlow site is a decent intro.
+There are plenty of prebuilt GAN models out in the wild.
+There's a simple one on TF Hub that's pretty good to explore, with an accompanying tutorial as well.

-In the below example we are going to use an simple model that I built that was trained off the Met Faces dataset.
-The model isn't great and was more of an exploration - so I won't show how it was built to avoid confusion you and embarassing myself.
-But it has the same inputs/output as the ProGAN model from TF Hub listed in the above example.
-So feel free to swap in that model for the one in the code repo, it should just work once you have converted it to TF Lite format.
-If you are converting, it's pretty straight forward with the new Tensorflow 2.X releases.
-I recommend not using the conversion command line tool but instead do it with the Python libs inside tensorflow.lite.
+In this example we're going to use a simple model that I built, trained on the Met Faces dataset.
+The model isn't great and was more of an exploration - so I won't show how it was built to avoid confusing you and embarrassing myself.
+It has the same inputs/outputs as the ProGAN model from TF Hub listed in the above example.
+So feel free to swap in that model for the one in the code repo - it should just work once you've converted it to TFLite format.
+If you are converting, it's pretty straightforward with the TensorFlow 2.X releases.
+I recommend not using the conversion command line tool but instead doing it with the Python libs inside tensorflow.lite.

 TF Lite

-Since the repo includes all the parts needed - header files, and pre built libs for linux, macos, and raspberry pi there is no need to install anything but I will walk you through a couple pieces.
-Tensorflow has lots of ways to install and interact with it.
+Since the repo includes all the parts needed - header files and prebuilt libs for Linux, macOS, and Raspberry Pi - there's no need to install anything, but I'll walk you through a couple pieces.
+TensorFlow has lots of ways to install and interact with it.
 The easiest are probably using a Google Colab or Docker install.
-Next easiest is pip install if you are a major platform.
-If using Raspberry Pi it takes a a bit of tweaking and it's easiest to find a community prebuilt whls.
-The general suggestion is you create a virtual env for pip installs before taking the pip install tensorflow route.
-There is no shortage of posts, links, videos to lead you through the process.
+Next easiest is pip install if you're on a major platform.
+If using Raspberry Pi it takes a bit of tweaking, and it's easiest to find a community prebuilt whl.
+The general suggestion is to create a virtual env for pip installs before taking the pip install tensorflow route.
+There is no shortage of posts, links, and videos to lead you through the process.

 But what about TFLite - how do we get the libraries and header files?
-If you are on mobile it's as simple as including the pod or using a newer version of Android Studio.
+If you're on mobile it's as simple as including the pod or using a newer version of Android Studio.
 Using TFLite outside of those mobile contexts is simple but not super well documented.
-You will probably need to build TFLite for your platform of choice.
-I have already done this and included the libs and header files in the repo so the following is just a couple of quick pointers on how I did it.
+You'll probably need to build TFLite for your platform of choice.
+I've already done this and included the libs and header files in the repo, so the following is just a couple of quick pointers on how I did it.

 2. Make sure you have a working C compiler, JDK, CMake installed.

-You could try and build using TF preferred build system of Bazel but that really just made everything more difficult when I tried it.
-CMake was very straight forwardi by comparision.
+You could try building using TensorFlow's preferred build system of Bazel, but that really just made everything more difficult when I tried it.
+CMake was very straightforward by comparison.

-3. Create a build diirectory outside of the src tree, cmake $srctree/tensorflow/tensorflow/lite/c/c and the make.
+3. Create a build directory outside of the src tree, run cmake $srctree/tensorflow/tensorflow/lite/c/ and then make.

-Depending on your machine speed, you might have a few mintues to make yourself a cup of tea.
-Also note when building no Raspberry Pi, you may need patch the cmake build code to make sure it links against libatomic - hopefully this is fixed soon.
+Depending on your machine speed, you might have a few minutes to make yourself a cup of tea.
+Also note when building on Raspberry Pi, you may need to patch the CMake build code to make sure it links against libatomic - hopefully this is fixed soon.

 Golang

-If you aren't familar with Golang, then I am not sure why you have read this far.
-Anyway, it's fair to say, that even with all of it's short comings, I like it.
-We are going to use cgo to link into the TFLite libs we just built to serve the GANs model.
-The code follows the standard steps of using TFLite
+If you aren't familiar with Golang, then I'm not sure why you've read this far.
+Anyway, it's fair to say that even with all of its shortcomings, I like it.
+We're going to use cgo to link into the TFLite libs we just built to serve the GAN model.
+The code follows the standard steps of using TFLite:

 1. Load model

-3. Create the interperter with the model and the options
+3. Create the interpreter with the model and the options

 4. Allocate the tensors